 This is the third volume in this series covering protein translocation within and between cells.
 Volumes 31 and 32, Vesicular Transport, Parts A and B, treated techniques for eukaryotic cells available as of 1989.

-Researchers and students in cell biology, biochemistry, genetics and molecular biology, developmental biology, immunology, and neurobiology.
+Researchers and students in cell biology, biochemistry, genetics and molecular biology, developmental biology, immunology, and neurobiology

 - 6th September 1991

-Imprint: Academic Press
+- Academic Press

 Case Western Reserve University School of Medicine, Cleveland, Ohio, U.S.A.